Distinguished Faculty Service Award

 The annual award honors a faculty member who has demonstrated a commitment to the campus-community connection through a life of active, unpaid community service and the integration of service with research and teaching.
 Faculty service must be based on a long-term commitment to making a positive difference on the campus and in the community, and to the educational value gained by students through community work, beyond the traditional roles of faculty.

 The Bennion Center will make a gift of $1,000 in honor of the award recipient to a nonprofit or charitable organization of the winner's choice.
-This gift is possible by a generous endowment gift from Dr. David M. Jabusch, professor emeritus, University of Utah Department of Communication.
+This gift is possible by a generous endowment gift from Dr. David M. Jabusch, professor emeritus, University of Utah Department of Communication, and Susan Jabusch.

 Anyone at the University or in the community may nominate a faculty member.
-The recipient will be honored at the Bennion Center’s Spring Celebration and the University of Utah’s May commencement ceremonies.
+The recipient will be honored at the President's Community Engaged Faculty Reception and the University Commencement ceremony.